ftctechnh/ftc_app/README.md

 That's it!

-While this library is still undergoing development, it is quite stable, and our own teams are actively developing their competition code using it.
-It currently is synchronized to the FTC headquarters beta release; when FTC HQ updates to a final release for the season, we will synchronize with that as fast as we are able.
+This library is pretty stable and nearing its initial official release.
+Our own teams are actively developing their competition code using it.
+It currently is synchronized to the release from FTC HQ that was published Sept 18, 2015.

 To use the library, we recommend forking or cloning our repository and working off of the 'master' branch.
 The Swerve Library repository *includes* the robot controller runtime